NeverSinkDev/NeverSink-Filter/SERIOUSLY README.txt

 The filter strictness setup is designed to reflect that philosophy.
 You can start with regular/semi-strict and just increase your strictness as you improve your build.
 Alternatively if you feel like farming slow content, just go down a strictness.

 You can also design your own strictness settings on filterblade
 - **Soft** = A very low strictness version, that shows extra bases and recipes.
 Not recommended for most situations.
 - **Regular** = Shows all rares and some "potentially useful items", great for solo selffound environments.
-- **Semi-Strict** = Shows the top ~60% of all rares, hides less popular recipes and crafting bases.
+- **Semi-Strict** = Shows the top ~50% of all rares, hides less popular recipes and crafting bases.
 This is a good allrounder version
 - **Strict** = Shows the top ~20% of all rares, hides most recipes and crafting bases.
-Hides scrolls.
+Hides scrolls at lvel 65+ (Shows them while leveling).
 Designed for optimized builds, that want to farm/grind effectively.
-- **Very Strict** = Shows the top ~10% of all rares, hides scrolls, armorers, augmentations.
+- **Very Strict** = Shows the top ~8% of all rares, hides transmutation tier and lower currencies.
 Only shows the best crafting bases and recipes.
 Designed for fast, well geared builds.
-- **Uber Strict** = Shows the top ~1% of all rares, hides transmutations and whetstones.
+- **Uber Strict** = Shows the top <1% of all rares, hides alteration tier and lower currencies.
 Designed for optimized for rapid content farming.
 - **Uber+ Strict** = No rares, no currency under an alch, hides a ton of other things.
 Designed to keep your screen clean in the most extreme of environments.
 Customize on filterblade and don't complain if it's too strict.
+Hides cheap uniques.

 --------------------------
 **STYLE VARIATIONS:**